openvinotoolkit/geti-sdk/README.md

 - **Launching and monitoring training jobs**

+- **Authorization via Personal Access Token**

-What is not supported:
+## What is not supported

 - Model upload
 - Prediction upload
+- Exporting datasets to COCO/YOLO/VOC format: For this, you can use the export functionality from the Intel® Geti™ user interface instead.

-- Plenty of other things that are supported in the Intel® Geti™ platform but not included in the SDK just yet.
-These will be added in due time.
+The following features are not supported yet but will be added to the SDK in future
+releases:
+- Fetching the active dataset
+- Triggering (post-training) model optimization
+- Running model tests
+- Creating datasets and retrieving dataset statistics